-Position 3: PhD level graduate student in environmental statistics (Open)
+PhD level graduate student position in Nitrogen Information Systems (Open)

-To apply send an email to Xin Zhang (firstname.lastname@example.org) containing following documents as a single PDF: (1) a statement of interest, (2) a CV, (3) contact information (names, addresses, phone numbers, and e-mail addresses) for three references, and (4) copy of academic transcripts (optional).
-Please indicate in your subject line “[INFEWS positions]”.
+In addition to the MEES application, interested candidates should also send an email to The Environment and Science Policy Lab (firstname.lastname@example.org) containing following documents as a single PDF: (1) a statement of interest, (2) a CV, (3) contact information (names, addresses, phone numbers, and e-mail addresses) for three references, and (4) copy of academic transcripts (optional).
+Please indicate in your subject line “[NICCEE_UMCES_PhD]”.
 Informal inquiries are also welcome.

-Information about AL and UMCES can be found at: http://www.al.umces.edu/.
-UMCES is an affirmative action, EOE.
-Individuals with disabilities, veterans, women, and minorities are encouraged to apply.
+Information about AL and UMCES can be found at: https://www.umces.edu/al. UMCES is an affirmative action, EOE.
+Individuals with disabilities, veterans, women and minorities are encouraged to apply.

 1. Postdoctoral opportunities

 No other funding is currently available to hire postdocs.
 Applicants willing to apply for fellowships should contact Dr. Zhang to discuss possible projects and funding sources.
 Here are some examples:

 2. Undergraduate opportunities

 Internships are available for students who are interested in analyzing the database of Global Nitrogen Budgets in Crop Production (the data presented in Zhang et al. 2015, Nature) to answer key questions regarding how to address the challenges of food security, climate change, and environmental degradation.
 The intern will design a case study with my guidance.
 Applicants should have some basic data analysis skills and good writing skills.
 To apply please email with your GPA, major, and interest in this position.